Frequently Asked Questions

 How long is a typical session?

-My minimum session is three hours, and I prefer to keep it under four, since you may experience "decision fatigue" and lose steam if we work too long.
+My minimum in-person session is three hours, and I prefer to keep it under four, since you may experience "decision fatigue" and lose steam if we work too long.
 I want you to have a positive experience so you're motivated to stick with it!

 If you've got a tight deadline, or if we've worked together before and know we can maintain our energy, we can do a longer session.